- Are You Drinking Enough Water? HOT

 There are numerous other agents which have proved to be successful in destroying pathogens.
 Many of these must still be subjected to prolonged testing with regard to their physiological effect on man.
-Among these are certain surfactants and several types of surfactants which aid in destroying pathogens.
-The cationic detergents readily kill pathogens.
+Among these are certain surfactants and several types of surfactants that aid in destroying pathogens.
+Cationic detergents readily kill pathogens.
 Anionic detergents are only weakly effective in destroying pathogens.
 Because of their objectionable flavor and possible toxic effects, however, surfactants have not been seriously considered for treating drinking water.

 At present, chlorination in one form or another is regarded as the most effective disinfectant available for all general purposes.
 It has full acceptance of health authorities.
-Still there are certain factors which affect its ability to disinfect waters.
+Still, there are certain factors that affect its ability to disinfect waters.
 These should always be kept in mind.
 They are: